 Key Issues of Embedded Software Development

-Whether we like it or not, according to , by 2021 the number of wireless connected devices in the world will grow to 25 billion.
+Whether we like it or not, the number of connected devices worldwide grows expotentially each year, according to Statista.
 Embedded solution developers are facing many specific issues along this way.
 We do not intend covering all of them in detail; let us have a look at a few of them.

 There are so many different ways to connect device to the internet.
 Wireless connection can be established through Wi-Fi, Ethernet, Edge, LoRa, a Bluetooth bridge, and other channels.
 Leaving apart their pros and cons, the fact is each of them is created with a different technology stack, which means that developers have to have expertise in all of them.
 In addition, it is complicated with an issue, which protocol to use: UDP, COAP, TCP/IP, etc. or a few protocols at the same time plus TLS and/or MQTT on top of them.
 Pre-engineered software stacks partially resolve this complexity, but the issue remains for developers to have enough knowledge to understand a problem if something breaks or requires modification.